Spark Ignition Engine Operation

 Of course, a very wide point gap is not desirable.
 The inertia (mass-related resistance to a change in position) of the moving point means that there is always some delay (lag time) in that point responding to the retreat of the cam surface from the cam follower by closing under the action of the spring associated with the moving point.
 A wider gap will increase the lag time between the withdrawal of the cam surface and the full closure of the points, since the moving point has further to travel under the action of its spring.

 At high speeds, this delay may be enough to prevent the points from closing for a sufficient period of time to fully saturate the coil, causing a misfire to develop.
-This phenomenon is called “float”.
+This phenomenon is called “float”, which in effect turns the timer into a rev limiter.
 The remedies are either a smaller point gap, a cam having a longer dwell period or a stronger spring on the moving point – possibly all three.

 Generation of the high voltage necessary to create the ignition spark is initiated by the opening of the points.
 This may seem counter-intuitive, but the way in which the coil generates this high voltage will be clarified below.
 In most cases, the whole timer assembly can be rotated in relation to the crankshaft cam, allowing the crankshaft position at which the contacts open and the spark occurs in relation to top dead center (TDC) to be adjusted.
 This allows the operator to adjust the timing of the spark in relation to the point of maximum fuel mixture compression in the cylinder.

 To achieve maximum power, we want the spark to occur at some time before TDC to allow the full build-up of combustion gas pressure in the cylinder by the time the downward power stroke commences.
 The left-hand image of the attached pairing shows this point very clearly - ignition has occured, but the piston is still rising.
 The higher the operating speed, the more advanced the optimal ignition timing.